Doc-Le/PhysioActivities/README.md

 Online payment with a credit card.
 #

-## Design
-#

-  * Color Scheme
-      The two main colors used are green and white.

-  * Typography
-    The Roboto font is the main font used throughout the whole portfolio with Sans Serif as the fallback font.

-  * Imagery
-    Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.

-#
-## Wireframe
-#
-#
 ## Testing
 #
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.